 - 12.1 Users must not use online platforms to abuse or inflame others or to harass or threaten anyone.
-Responding to abuse, harassment or threatening will not be accepted as an excuse for inappropriate language and/or behaviour. - 12.2 Recipients of abusive or threatening content related to the business of the Council must immediately inform the Clerk, Council Leader.. - 12.3 Users must not send or post content containing obscene, abusive or profane language. - 12.4 Users must not forward emails or attachments without being assured that the information can be passed on. - 12.5 Users must not publicise the content of email that contain confidential information. - 12.6 Users must not send, access, display, download, copy or circulate information containing stories, jokes or anecdotes that contain: - 12.6.1 pornography or sexually orientated images; - 12.6.2 gambling; - 12.6.3 gaming (playing computer games); - 12.6.4 promotion of unlawful discrimination of any kind; - 12.6.5 promotion of racial or religious hatred; - 12.6.6 threats including the promotion of violence; - 12.6.7 fraudulent or illegal material promotion of illegal and/or unlawful acts; - 12.6.8 information considered to be offensive, inappropriate or disrespectful to others; - 12.6.9 unauthorised and copyrighted material including music. - 12.7 Diss Town Council will report to the police all known incidents in which users intentionally send or receive content containing the following: - 12.7.1 images of child pornography or child abuse (i.e. images where children are or appear to be under the age of 16 and are involved in sexual activities or posed to be sexually provocative); - 12.7.2 adult material/pornography that breaches the Obscene Publications Acts (1959 & 1964); - 12.7.3 any homophobic, mysogynistic or racist material. - 12.8 The above examples are not a definitive list of the misuse of social media but are examples to illustrate what misuse may look like. - 12.9 Councillors or residents who have any concerns regarding content in e-mails or placed on social media sites should report them to the Town Clerk. - 12.10 If inappropriate material is accessed accidentally, users must report this immediately to the Clerk.
-It can then be taken into account as part of the Council's monitoring procedure.
+Responding to abuse, harassment or threatening will not be accepted as an excuse for inappropriate language and/or behaviour. - 12.2 Recipients of abusive or threatening content related to the business of the Council must immediately inform the Clerk, Council Leader or Mayor. - 12.3 Users must not send or post content containing obscene, abusive or profane language. - 12.4 Users must not forward emails or attachments without being assured that the information can be passed on. - 12.5 Users must not publicise the content of email that contain confidential information. - 12.6 Users must not send emails to Town Council staff, fellow councillors or members of the public that are condescending in nature. - 12.7 Users must not send, access, display, download, copy or circulate information containing stories, jokes or anecdotes that contain: - 12.7.1 pornography or sexually orientated images; - 12.7.2 gambling; - 12.7.3 gaming (playing computer games); - 12.7.4 promotion of unlawful discrimination of any kind; - 12.7.5 promotion of racial or religious hatred; - 12.7.6 threats including the promotion of violence; - 12.7.7 fraudulent or illegal material promotion of illegal and/or unlawful acts; - 12.7.8 information considered to be offensive, inappropriate or disrespectful to others; - 12.7.9 unauthorised and copyrighted material including music. - 12.8 Diss Town Council will report to the police all known incidents in which users intentionally send or receive content containing the following: - 12.8.1 images of child pornography or child abuse (i.e. images where children are or appear to be under the age of 16 and are involved in sexual activities or posed

-12.11 Councillors must avoid posting views or discussing in advance of a decision to be debated by the Council or a committee meeting, that may constitute predetermination or bias.
-The Localism Act 2011 states that councillors must not have "had or appeared to have had a closed mind (to any extent) when making the decision"., (See Localism Act 2011, section 25).
+- to be sexually provocative); - 12.8.2 adult material/pornography that breaches the Obscene Publications Acts (1959 & 1964); - 12.8.3 criminally racist material. - 12.9 The above examples are not a definitive list of the misuse of social media but are examples to illustrate what misuse may look like. - 12.10 Councillors or residents who have any concerns regarding content in e-mails or placed on social media sites should report them to the Town Clerk. - 12.11 If inappropriate material is accessed accidentally, users must report this immediately to the Clerk.
+It can then be taken into account as part of the Council's monitoring procedure. - 12.12Councillors must avoid posting views in advance of a decision to be debated by the Council or a committee meeting, that may constitute predetermination or bias.
+The Localism Act 2011 states that councillors must not have "had or appeared to have had a closed mind (to any extent) when making the decision"., (See Localism Act section 25).